-Having created the 1235 acre Ukuwela Conservancy in 2017, we are now seeking to reach an agreement with our neighbors to form the Greater Ukuwela Conservancy.
-This means countless more animals can be protected.
+Having protected 2,406 acres on The South Bank of the Msinene River we are now seeking to reach an agreement with our neighbors to the north to remove our shared boundary fence.
+This will mean countless more animals can be protected.

-• We seek to construct field offices and a research center on a small portion (1%) of the Ukuwela Conservancy which we will offer at no cost to regional ecologists in order for them to perform their critical work.
+• We seek to construct field offices and a research center on a small portion (1%) of the our conservancy which we will offer to regional ecologists in order for them to perform their critical work.

 With South African government budgets continuing to dwindle it is our goal to increase the number of state reserves we help by donating many more supplies and equipment.
 Specific goals include:

 • Outfitting every ranger in Kwazulu-Natal government reserves with new uniforms.